-The Private Warrants (including the Common Stock issuable upon exercise of the Private Warrants) will not be redeemable by us so long as they are held by the Sponsor or its permitted transferees.
+The Private Warrants (including the Common Stock issuable upon exercise of the Private Warrants) will not be transferable, assignable or salable until December 29, 2023 (except, among other limited exceptions, to persons or entities affiliated with the Sponsor) and they will not be redeemable by us so long as they are held by the Sponsor or its permitted transferees.
 The Sponsor, or its permitted transferees, has the option to exercise the Private Warrants on a cashless basis.
 Except as described below, the Private Warrants have terms and provisions that are identical to those of the Public Warrants, including as to exercise price, exercisability and exercise period.
 If the Private Warrants are held by holders other than the Sponsor or its permitted transferees, the Private Warrants will be redeemable by us and exercisable by the holders on the same basis as the Public Warrants.